Usage Policy

 5.2 Breach Notification

-In the event of a personal data breach, customers must notify Verify Now within 24 hours and affected individuals within 72 hours, in accordance with POPIA requirements.
+In the event of a personal data breach, customers must notify Verify Now within 24 hours and affected individuals without undue delay, in accordance with POPIA requirements.
+Verify Now commits to notifying customers of any breach affecting their data within 48 hours of confirmation.

 Verify Now services must not be used for the following purposes: